 A water source for your bluebirds is very important here in San Diego County, California.
 A shallow birdbath will provide water for them to drink, as well as a place to frolic and bathe.
 Keep the water clean and full.
-To prevent algae, clean with either 1 part apple cider vinegar and 3 parts water or 1 part bleach and 9 parts water.
+To prevent algae, clean with either 1 part vinegar and 3 parts water or 1 part bleach and 9 parts water.

 Bluebirds eat lots of grasshoppers, crickets, caterpillars, beetles, and worms.
 82% of the Western Bluebird diet is comprised of insects and spiders.
 The other 18% comes from plant berries, especially during the winter.
 Some plant berries that bluebirds are attracted to are mistletoe, juniper, toyon, elderberry, oregon grape, hollyleaf cherry, coffeeberry, pyracantha, laurel sumac, lemonadeberry, currant, and palm fruit.